Trench foot

-Trench foot occurs due to prolonged exposure of the feet to cold, damp, and often unsanitary conditions.
+Trench foot occurs through prolonged exposure of the feet to cold, damp, and often unsanitary conditions.
 Unlike frostbite, trench foot usually occurs at temperatures above freezing, and can be classed as a form of non-freezing cold injury.
 Onset can be as rapid as 10 hours.
 Risk factors include overly tight boots and not moving.
 The underlying mechanism is believed to involve constriction of blood vessels resulting in insufficient blood flow to the feet.
 Diagnosis is based on symptoms and examination.

 Prevention involves keeping the feet warm, dry, and clean.
 After the condition has occurred, pain medications may be required during the gradual rewarming process.
 Pain may persist for months following treatment.
 Surgery to remove damaged tissue or amputation may be necessary.

 Those in the military are most commonly affected, though cases may also occur in the homeless.
 The condition was first described during Napoleon Bonaparte's retreat from Russia in the winter of 1812.

-The word trench in the name is a reference to trench warfare, mainly associated with World War I.
+Names

+Trench foot was an informal name applied to the condition from its prevalence during the trench warfare of World War I. Health officials at the time used a variety of other terms as they studied the condition, but trench foot was eventually formally sanctioned and used.
+Informally, it was also known as jungle rot during the Vietnam War.

+It is also known as immersion foot syndrome and as a nonfreezing cold injury.

 Signs and symptoms

 Trench foot frequently begins with the feeling of tingling and an itch in affected feet, and subsequently progresses to numbness or pain.
 The feet may become red or blue as a result of poor blood supply.
 Later, as the condition worsens feet can start to swell and smell of decay as muscle and tissue become macerated.
-The feet often feel warm to touch.
+The feet often feel warm to the touch.

 Advanced trench foot often involves blisters and open sores, which lead to fungal infections; this is sometimes called jungle rot.
 It is marked by severe short-term pain when feeling returns.

 Causes

-Unlike frostbite, trench foot does not require freezing temperatures; it can occur in temperatures up to 16 C and within as little as 13 hours.
-Exposure to these environmental conditions causes deterioration and destruction of the capillaries, and leads to damage of the surrounding flesh.
-Excessive sweating (hyperhidrosis) has long been regarded as a contributory cause; unsanitary, cold, and wet conditions can also cause trench foot.
+Unlike frostbite, trench foot does not require freezing temperatures.
+It can occur in temperatures up to 16 C and within as little as 13 hours.
+Exposure to these environmental conditions causes deterioration and destruction of the capillaries and leads to damage of the surrounding flesh.
+Excessive sweating (hyperhidrosis) has long been regarded as a contributory cause.
+Unsanitary, cold, and wet conditions can also cause trench foot.

 Diagnosis

-The diagnosis of trench foot does not usually require any investigations unless an underlying infection of bone is suspected, when an x-ray is performed.
+The diagnosis of trench foot does not usually require any investigations unless an underlying infection of bone is suspected, when an X-ray is performed.
 A full blood count might show a high white blood cell count if infection is present and inflammatory markers such as an erythrocyte sedimentation rate or C-reactive protein (CRP) might highlight severity.